miladrayka/enn_kl/README.md

 [![Python 3.10](https://img.shields.io/badge/python-3.10-blue.svg)](https://www.python.org/downloads/release/python-3100/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# Learning from Uncertainty in Lattice Thermal Conductivity Prediction
+# Uncertainty Quantification Reveals the Limits of Lattice Thermal Conductivity Prediction

-This repository contains the code and data to reproduce the results presented in the paper **"Learning from Uncertainty in Lattice Thermal Conductivity Prediction"**.
+This repository contains the code and data to reproduce the results presented in the paper **"Uncertainty Quantification Reveals the Limits of Lattice Thermal Conductivity Prediction"**.

 ### Datasets
 All datasets used in this study are available through their respective source links: